A Comprehensive Overview of the Lebesgue Differentiation Theorem in Coq

 Besides the topological structures we explained in the previous sections, \sect{\ref{sec:ldt_proof}} also highlights the need to generalize \analysis{}'s theory of $\limsup/\liminf$.
-Before our experiment, this theory was limited to sequences indexed by natural numbers that were actually introduced to develop the monotone convergence theorem and its consequences~\cite[\sec{6.5}]{affeldt2023jar}.
-Handling extended real-valued functions over the real numbers requires the formalization of the following definition: $\displaystyle \limsup_{x\to a}f(x)\mydef \lim_{\varepsilon\to 0^+} \sup\{f(x)\,|\,x\in B(a,\varepsilon)\setminus \{a\}\}$.
+Before our experiment, this theory was limited to sequences (indexed by natural numbers) that were actually introduced to develop the monotone convergence theorem and its consequences~\cite[\sec{6.5}]{affeldt2023jar}.
+Handling extended real-valued functions over the real numbers requires the formalization of the following definition: $\displaystyle \limsup_{x\to a}f(x)\mydef \lim_{\varepsilon\to 0^+} \sup\{f(x)\,|\,x\in \ball{\varepsilon}{a}\setminus \{a\}\}$.
 It can be couched in formal terms by first defining the limit superior of a function \coqin{f} at filter \coqin{F}:

-We can then specialize this definition to define the limit superior of function over the type of real numbers by using deleted neighborhoods:
+We can then specialize this definition to define the limit superior of a function over the type of real numbers by using deleted neighborhood filters:

-This generic definition of \coqin{lime_sup} can be shown to be equivalent to $\lim_{\varepsilon\to 0^+} \sup\{f(x)\,|\,x\in B(a,\varepsilon)\setminus \{a\}\}$:
+This generic definition of \coqin{lime_sup} can be shown to be equivalent to $\lim_{\varepsilon\to 0^+} \sup\{f(x)\,|\,x\in \ball{\varepsilon}{a}\setminus \{a\}\}$:

-In the course of formalizing the \LDT{}, developing the theory of $\limsup$/$\liminf$ turned out to be a non-trivial intermission, which revealed some quirks (now fixed) in the handling of right filters in \analysis.
+In the course of formalizing the \LDT{}, developing the theory of $\limsup$/$\liminf$ turned out to be a non-trivial intermission, which revealed some quirks (now fixed) in the automatic handling of right filters using the \coqin{near} tactics~\cite[\sec{3.2}]{cohen2018jfr} in \analysis.